Need to know

 CHOICE TV expert Denis Gallagher says it's good practice to tally up just how many appliances you have running all the time – especially in the age of internet-connected devices.

-"Last year the average Australian home had 15 to 17 internet-connected devices, and this is set to more than double by 2022.
+"In 2018, the average Australian home had 15–17 internet-connected devices, and this is set to more than double by 2022.
 There's going to be many more of these devices throughout the home, so it's a good idea to keep an eye on how your energy bill could be impacted."

 What about essential appliances?